RoyaleAPI/cr-api-docs/docs/endpoints/constant.md

 # Constants

-This endpoint returns constants by the API.
-Take a look at [/constant/<NAME>](/endpoints/constant) to filter the response.
+This endpoint returns filtered constants by the API.
+Take a look at [/constants](/endpoints/constants) to retrieve the full response.
 Top level objects include:

 - alliance_badges
     - name (string)